DeveloperZo/InfinityQube/shrimp-rules.md

 **Debug**: Standardized debug flags + `[ManagerName] {method}: Message` format
 **POC Marking**: Use `// POC:` comments for quick implementations
 **Tracking**: No formal technical debt tracking - if it works, it works
+**Documentation** Make edits to existing documentation before creating new documents (unless its makes sound sense)

 ---